Camille Saint-Saëns: 1890s: Marking time

-During the 1890s Saint-Saëns spent much time on holiday, travelling overseas, composing less and performing more infrequently than before.
+During the 1890s Saint-Saëns spent much time on holiday, travelling overseas, composing less and performing less frequently than before.
 A planned visit to perform in Chicago fell through in 1893.
 He wrote one opera, the comedy Phryné (1893), and together with Paul Dukas helped to complete Frédégonde (1895) an opera left unfinished by Ernest Guiraud, who died in 1892.
 Phryné was well received, and prompted calls for more comic operas at the Opéra-Comique, which had latterly been favouring grand opera.
 His few choral and orchestral works from the 1890s are mostly short; the major concert pieces from the decade were the single movement fantasia Africa (1891) and his Fifth ("Egyptian") Piano Concerto, which he premiered at a concert in 1896 marking the fiftieth anniversary of his début at the Salle Pleyel in 1846.
 Before playing the concerto he read out a short poem he had written for the event, praising his mother's tutelage and his public's long support.

 Among the concerts that Saint-Saëns undertook during the decade was one at Cambridge in June 1893, when he, Bruch and Tchaikovsky performed at an event presented by Charles Villiers Stanford for the Cambridge University Musical Society, marking the award of honorary degrees to all three visitors.
 Saint-Saëns greatly enjoyed the visit, and even spoke approvingly of the college chapel services: "The demands of English religion are not excessive.
 The services are very short, and consist chiefly of listening to good music extremely well sung, for the English are excellent choristers".
 His mutual regard for British choirs continued for the rest of his life, and one of his last large-scale works, the oratorio The Promised Land, was composed for the Three Choirs Festival of 1913.

-1900–21: Last years
+1900–1921: Last years

 In 1900, after ten years without a permanent home in Paris, Saint-Saëns took a flat in the rue de Courcelles, not far from his old residence in the rue du Faubourg Saint-Honoré.
 This remained his home for the rest of his life.
 He continued to travel abroad frequently, but increasingly often to give concerts rather than as a tourist.
 He revisited London, where he was always a welcome visitor, went to Berlin, where until the First World War, he was greeted with honour, and travelled in Italy, Spain, Monaco and provincial France.
 In 1906 and 1909 he made highly successful tours of the United States, as a pianist and conductor.
 In New York on his second visit he premiered his "Praise ye the Lord" for double choir, orchestra and organ, which he composed for the occasion.